-How to detect which CMS a website is using: 8 easy ways
+How to detect what CMS a website is using: 8 easy ways

 When to choose a CMS for your website